 - 3. Fill out the Create a Sumo Logic endpoint fields as follows: - In the Name field, type a human-readable name for the endpoint. - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default.
 Our discussion of format strings (/guides/streaming-logs/custom-log-formats) provides more information. - In the Collector URL field, type the address of the HTTP Source URL you found in the Sumo Logic website. - 4.
-Click the Create button to create the new logging endpoint. - 5.
-Click the \\Activate\\ button to deploy your configuration changes.
+Click the Advanced options link of the Create a Sumo Logic endpoint page and decide which of the optional fields to change, if any.